Welcome to our A to Z Statutory Information page

 Special Educational Needs & Disabilities

-Our evaluation of the impact of our most recent Sports Funding is in the in the Documents section below.
+Our evaluation of the impact of our most recent Sports Funding is below.

 Vision & Ethos

 It is the philosophy of Spratton Church of England Primary School to provide teaching and learning of the highest quality for each and every child.
 This gives our pupils a measure of independence, a high level of self-confidence, a deep sense of self worth, and an understanding and deeper appreciation of our Christian heritage.
 To achieve this philosophy we aim to:

 - Enable all children to achieve their full potential, academically, personally, socially, spiritually and morally.

 - Deliver the highest standard of education which is broad, relevant, challenging and appropriate to individual needs and the world of work.

 - Promote high standards of behaviour, based on Christian principles, mutual trust and respect, developing responsibility and self-discipline.